paulmouzas/paulmouzas.github.io/_posts/2015-01-17-memory-game.md

   last_name: ''
 ---

 Just for fun I decided to create a memory game in JavaScript.
 Because I'm not that experienced with the language it took a lot of tinkering and reading documentation to get this simple game up and running but I did it after a couple of hours.
 Here's a [link]({{site.url}}/memory).
+You can see the source code [here](https://github.com/paulmouzas/paulmouzas.github.io/tree/master/memory).